mlp1802/simple-http-file-server/README.md

 ### Simple nginx http file server

-Exposes a public directory on your server (the "data" directory), put your files and directories here.
+Exposes a public directory on your server.

+Usage
+1. put your files and directories in the data directory
-Start it with
+2. Start server with docker compose

 ```
 docker-compose up
 ```